opensearch-project/project-website/_community_members/vigyas.md

       url: /community/members/index.html
     - title: 'Vigya Sharma&apos;s Profile'
       url: '/community/members/vigya-sharma.html'
-job_title_and_company: 'Senior Software Engineer at Amazon Web Services'
+job_title_and_company: 'Principal Engineer at Amazon Search'
 personas:
   - author
 permalink: '/community/members/vigya-sharma.html'
 redirect_from: '/authors/vigyas/'

+github: vigyasharma
+linkedin: vigyasharma
 ---

-**Vigya Sharma** is a Senior Software Engineer at Amazon Web Services.
-His projects focus on providing a managed service experience to Amazon Elasticsearch Service customers.
-Vigya is passionate about distributed systems and likes to solve problems around large scale systems.
-Vigya holds a Masters degree in Computer Science from IIT Delhi.
+**Vigya Sharma** is a Principal Engineer at Amazon Search, working at the intersection of distributed systems, information retrieval, and AI-powered search.
+His work focuses on making search more scalable, intelligent, and responsive to how people naturally express what they're looking for.
+He is a Committer and PMC member on the Apache Lucene project.